Dave Sands

-Dave Sands (born David Ritchie; 4 February 1926 – 11 August 1952) was an Australian professional boxer.
+Dave Sands (born David Ritchie; 4 February 1926 – 11 August 1952) was an Aboriginal Australian professional boxer.

 The man the Americans called the "boxer with the educated left hand" received his due when he was inducted into the World Boxing Hall of Fame in 1998 at a ceremony held in Los Angeles, recognised as one of the greatest boxers never to have won a world title.

 Sands was the 2009 Inductee for the Australian National Boxing Hall of Fame Veterans category.

 Early life

-He was born at Burnt Bridge Mission in Kempsey, New South Wales, the fifth of eight children of George Ritchie, a rodeo-rider and timber-cutter of mixed Aboriginal and European descent, and his Aboriginal wife Mabel, née Russell.
+Sands was born at Burnt Bridge near Kempsey, New South Wales.
+He was the fifth of eight children of George and Mabel (née Russell) Ritchie.
+His parents were both Aboriginal, from the Dunghutti people, and his father worked as a rodeo-rider and timber-cutter.

-Sands' brothers Clement, Percival, George, Alfred and Russell also boxed, emulating their father and their maternal great-uncle Bailey Russell, a noted bare-knuckle fighter.
-In 1939, Percy travelled to Newcastle to train with Tom Maguire.
-At age 15, Sands joined Percy training with Maguire and both lived at Maguire's gym.
-He and his five brothers took on the Sands name, taken from train guard "Snowy" Sands who helped Percy travel fare-free to fight in 1940.
+Sands' brothers also boxed and, in doing so emulated their father and their maternal great-uncle Bailey Russell, who had been a noted bare-knuckle fighter.

+In 1939, one of Sands' brothers Percival (Percy) went to Newcastle to train with Tom Maguire who ran the Star Gymnasium there and started going by the name 'Sands'.
+At age 15, Sands joined Percy there and lived at the gym.
+Ultimately Sands, and his five brothers took on the Sands name, taken from train guard "Snowy" Sands who helped the travel, fare-free, to Newcastle.
+They became known as "The Fighting Sands Brothers" and Sands became the most successful and the most well known.